Hit the gym hard

 Current fitness level

 The first and most important thing you must take into consideration when finding out how often you should work out has to do with how in shape you are.
 A newbie will be experiencing a lot of pain and exhaustion after the first workout or two and proper rest and nutrition will be needed to recover properly.
 If you aren't very in shape then you should consider working your muscles only once per week.
 An example would be like working out your chest muscles and after that tough workout you hurt.
 Don't work them more than once that entire week so they recover properly.
 Now if you have been working out often and can handle tougher workloads then I would say that you could consider working out your muscle groups twice a week instead of once.
 Never will you be working a muscle group more than twice a week as this means you aren't getting proper rest.
-Even the most
+Even the most intense bodybuilders don't work out that often because they are pushing themselves and still need adequate rest.

 If you are more into cardio and not weight training (which isn't recommended but to each their own) then you should take into consideration your cardio level and how often and intense you run.
 If running a mile tires you out then don't consider going for two unless you can easily conquer one.
 Always push yourself, but never to the point where you are causing harm to your body.
 This means that you still need adequate rest in between cardio sessions so your muscles can recover and body can repair itself.
 Running on the treadmill for instance takes a big toll on your joints so if you feel great and want to continue running you should still take into consideration your joints and muscles that are in need of rest.